In this post we’ll take a look at 11 of the best Ableton Live tutorials you can find online.

 Tutor: Francois Rengère — Level: Advanced — Vendor: Udemy

 Like Dubstep, you can hear future bass influences in practically every major electronic music production made in the last decade.
 So learning how to make future bass is pretty much essential, in my opinion.
-And one of the best and most popular courses I could find on the subject right now is by Francois Rengère, a German based professional music producer, sound designer, and sound engineer.
+And one of the best and most popular courses I could find on the subject right now is Producing a Future Bass Track by Francois Rengère, a German based professional music producer, sound designer, and sound engineer.

 In the course, you will learn how to make a future bass track inspired by artists such as Flume, San Holo, Cashmere Cat, and Odesza.
 You will learn how to use Native Instruments Massive synthesizer to create your own sound designs from scratch, and layering your sounds to produce those thick, rich harmonies that make future bass so cool.